 Who We Are

-King’s Christian Academy (KCA) strives for excellence in education for Christ Focused Families.
+The goal of King’s Christian Academy (KCA) is equipping Warriors for Christ.
 KCA strives for excellence in all aspects of spiritual, academic, social, and personal development.
-The school ministry is designed to serve Christian parents who desire a Christian education for their children.
+The school ministry is designed to serve parents who desire a Christian education for their children.
 KCA’s educational process is centered on the development of our students’ ability to translate the different facets of their educational experience into Christian living.
 We believe there is a battle for the minds of today’s youth, and it is critical that our children be equipped with a Christian education so that they are not deceived by those desiring to lead them away from God’s truth.
 (Colossians 2:4, 8)

 King’s Christian Academy’s preschool program is an early childhood program in which children combine learning with play in a program run by professionally trained adults.
 Our program engages two, three, and four year old students in the Abeka program preparing them for Kindergarten and beyond.
-Our goal is to give these students a biblical worldview foundation, to learn who God is, as they work on character building skills.
+Our goal is to give these students a biblical worldview foundation and to teach them who God is, as they work on character building skills.
 We strive to do everything through the eyes of Christ and use the Bible to guide learning and discipline.

 King’s Christian Academy’s Lower Elementary Program consists of Kindergarten through third grade and focuses on creating a biblical worldview foundation through the subject areas of Bible, reading, phonics, spelling, math, social studies, and science using the BJU Press Curriculum.
 Students within these grades become aware of who God is and how He has created the world for us to enjoy as well as created us to worship Him.
 Students understand that because God created the world, everything that we study is created by Him and there is a reason and a purpose for all that we learn.
 Students continue to work on character building skills through the use of God’s word.